tbradbury/learning-site/md-posts/eks-basics.md

 **Kubernetes Deployments** to deploy your contanerized apps to **Kubernetes** you need a Deployment configuration.
 You specify the container image you want to run and how many replicas of the image you want.

 **Deployment Controller** monitors deployed instances of apps.
-If something goes wrong with the node hosting the app, a new node is created with new instance of app on.
+If something goes wrong with the node hosting the app, a new node is created with new instance of the app on.

 - kubectl create deployment deployment-name --image=url-to-image:v1